RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Getting Started/installation/ios.md

 [/block]
 ### Carthage with XCFrameworks

-If you're using Carthage version >= 0.37, you can use Purchases as an XCFramework instead of a Universal Framework.
+If you're using Carthage version >= 0.37, you can use RevenueCat as an XCFramework instead of a Universal Framework.
 This makes setup easier, since you don't have to set up build phases at all.
 To use XCFrameworks with Carthage, you need to pass in `--use-xcframeworks`.
 [block:code]
 {